telerik/document-processing-docs/knowledge-base/distribute-telerik-document-processing-libraries-net-versions.md

 Depending on the product suite you are using (Telerik UI for WinForms, WPF, ASP.NET AJAX, Blazor, ASP.NET Core, etc.), the [libraries are included](https://docs.telerik.com/devtools/document-processing/introduction#available-assemblies) in the respective NuGet packages:

-- For **.NET Framework** projects, libraries are usually distributed with Telerik UI for WinForms, WPF, ASP.NET AJAX, etc.
+- For **.NET Framework** projects, libraries are distributed with Telerik UI for WinForms, WPF, ASP.NET AJAX, ASP.NET MVC.

 ![DPL NET Framework](images/dpl-net-framework.png)

-- For **.NET Core / .NET 6 / .NET 8** (or newer) projects, libraries are typically included with Telerik UI for WinForms, WPF, etc.
+- For **.NET Core / .NET 6 / .NET 8** (or newer) projects, libraries are included with Telerik UI for WinForms and WPF.

 ![DPL NET Core](images/dpl-net-core.png)

 ![DPL NET Core Windows](images/dpl-net-core-windows.png)

-- For projects targeting .NET Standard, libraries are commonly distributed with Telerik UI for Blazor, ASP.NET Core, etc.
+- For projects targeting .NET Standard, libraries are distributed with Telerik UI for Blazor, ASP.NET Core, .NET MAUI, WinUI, Xamarin.

 ![DPL NET Standard](images/dpl-net-standard.png)

 ![DPL NET Standard None OS](images/dpl-net-standard-none-os.png)

 As the above screenshots shows, the respective NuGet package indicates the exact target frameworks version considering the application's Target framework and Target OS.
 All versions are available as [NuGet packages]({%slug installation-nuget-packages%}).
-The assemblies/ packages for .NET Standard do not contain the word *Windows* in their name.
+The assemblies/packages for .NET Standard do not contain the word *Windows* in their name.

->note There are no implementation/functionality differences between the Document Processing versions for .NET Framework and .NET Core/.NET 6 (or newer)).
-However, the .NET Standard version comes with some differences.
-More information about the differences can be found in the [Cross-Platform Support]({%slug radpdfprocessing-cross-platform%}) article.
+>note There are no implementation/functionality differences between the Document Processing versions for .NET Framework and .NET Core/.NET 6 (or newer).
+However, the .NET Standard version comes with some limitations.
+More information about the limitations can be found in the [Cross-Platform Support]({%slug radpdfprocessing-cross-platform%}) article.

 ### Download the Libraries